peterkuma/alcf-precip/README.md

 an artificial neural network for use with the [Automatic Lidar and Ceilometer Framework](https://alcf.peterkuma.net).

-The end product of running the code is and ALCF include filter, which can be used with the "alcf stats" and "alcf auto lidar" commands to filter out precipitation when calculating statistics.
-This is useful in order to get an unbiased comparison with a model.
+The end product of running the code is an ALCF include filter, which can be used with the `alcf stats` and `alcf auto lidar` commands to filter out precipitation when calculating statistics.
+This is useful in order to get an unbiased comparison with an atmospheric model (climate model, numerical weather prediction model, or reanalysis).
 ALCF currently does not support simulating precipitation.
-Therefore, excluding precipitation from observations can be important for the comparison.
-Otherwise, precipitation in observations can be recognized as cloud, and contribute to the cloud occurrence statistics.
+Therefore, excluding precipitation from observations can be important for the comparison, depending on the overall prevalance of precipitation.
+Otherwise, precipitation in observations is often classified as clouds, and contributes to the cloud occurrence statistics, while this contribution is not present in the model statistics.

 Description of this code can be found in the paper [Ship and ground-based lidar and radiosonde evaluation of Southern Ocean clouds in the storm-resolving general circulation model ICON and the ERA5 and MERRA-2 reanalyses](https://doi.org/10.5281/zenodo.14071808), Section 2.9.

+The traning dataset comes from the Vaisala CL51 ceilometer and synoptic (human-performed) observations the RV *Polarstern* voyages in the Southern Ocean between 2010 and 2021, but users of this code can use any other dataset of lidar and synoptic observations for the training.

+Due to large size, the data will be provided separately from this repository [TODO].
+If you want to use this code, it is recommeded to start with these data, and after running it successfully, use the data that you are interested in classifying.
+You can either use an ANN trained on the RV *Polarstern* voyages (`data/ann/all.h5`) to classify samples in your dataset of interest, or train your own ANN if you have colocated lidar and synoptic observations available.
+The supplied ANN may not be suitable for lidars other than the CL51 or geographical locations other than the Southern Ocean.
+Ideally, this should be verified on some test data.

 ## Requirements